Old-Guard-Games/oath-of-iron/_posts/2020-11-24-ida-and-the-stranger.md

   When the fire goes out, the shaman washes the ashes down the stream."
   He points to the bank nearby.
   "Not good."

+  Ida shakes her head.
+  "That is unacceptable.
+  They are washing their problems downstream to my people.
+  Is it at least reducing the blight near Whitecairn?"

+  Ragal takes a moment to consider his answer as he stirs.
+  "Maybe a little," he says as he wraps a strip of cloth around the handle of the pan.
+  "If it is getting lighter, it is not much."
+  He pulls a wooden disk from his pack and empties a portion of the food from the pan onto it.
+  Ida can see that the meat she's been smelling is boar, accompanied by wild roots and owlberries.
+  Ragal holds the pan out to her.

+  "Thank you," she says.
+She pulls the knife out of its sheath on her belt and begins eating.
+  After living for several days on mostly tree nuts and sour berries, her stomach very enthusiastically accepts her offering of savory pork.
+  "This is amazing," she says, wiping grease off her chin.
+  "There haven't been many boar near Ravenhall in the last few weeks."
+  She motions toward the stream.
+"Maybe I know why."

+  Ragal nods, then speaks through a mouthful of food.
+  "Boar have better senses for this thing than others.
+  This is salted.
+I killed it weeks ago."
+  He lets out a loud belch, then quickly glances at Ida slightly embarrassed.
+  "Sorry.
+Forgot my manners."

+  Ida chuckles and returns the belch.
+  "I am a Warden, not a blushing maid."
+  She uses her knife to shovel the sauce and leftover vegetables to the side of her plate and into her mouth, then hands the last two bites of boar to Whisper, who consumes them greedily and looks expectantly for more.
+  "That's it for now, friend.
+We will hunt together soon and you can have a feast."
+  The wolf chuffs his displeasure at her as she locks gazes with Ragal.
+  "I will need to travel to Whitecairn and stop this," she says, waving her empty plate at the water nearby.
+  "If I don't stop this before it gets worse, my village will be unprepared for the winter."

+  The half-giant reaches out and takes the plate from Ida and lays it on the ground beside his own.
+  "Will you fight them?" he asks, staring intently into her eyes.

+  "Them?" she asks.
+"I have no complaint with the people of your village.
+  If this shaman will not stop fouling the water, I may have issue with him."
+  Her returned gaze is unwavering as she pulls out her pendant.
+  "I will not be a danger to the folk of Whitecairn unless they are a danger to Ravenhall."

+  Ragal's eyes flit from Ida's to the pendant in her hand.
+  "An oath on the black iron," he says, approving.
+  "Good."

+  Whisper's ears perk up and his attention snaps to a spot in the darkness outside the firelight.
+  "What is it, Whisper?"
+Ida asks, peering out to see if she can catch what the wolf is sensing.
+  She slowly grabs her staff and stands, and she can see Ragal standing as well.
+  The creak of her leathers sounds louder in the evening quiet, and suddenly Ida realizes that the forest has gone very quiet indeed.
+  A snapping twig from the darkness sounds like a hammerblow in the near silence.

+  Lambent yellow eyes shine from the darkness accompanied by a chuckling growl.
+  A creature about half again as tall as Ida and nearly as wide walks up to the edge of the campfire's light.
+  The beast's spade-like muzzle drips with frothy spittle as it splits open wider, looking like a wide, evil grin.
+  Its chuckling growl rises in pitch as the Cackler digs its claws into the earth and prepares to pounce.
 {% endprose %}

+There is definitely about to be a throwdown between Ida, Whisper, Ragal and this Cackler.
+However, that throwdown will wait until next time.
+Until then, stay safe out there!